rpgreview/papersandpaychecks/pnp.md

 *2030* Desktop*.
 OLED (Organic Light Emitting Device) screen, laser printer (+1 ENC), 128GB RAM, Ultra-HD drive, 400 TB hard drive, 128 bit multicore multi processors of 2.5 GHz with GPGPUs.
 Network via 100 Gb ethernet and wireless.
 Internet connectivity.
 Computer operations are based on voice activation +3 to skill rolls, 5 ENC, $2000.

 **Firearms**

+Many roleplaying games in a modern or futuristic setting provide a very long list of firearms, with specific models, bullet sizes, rate-of-fire, range, damage decrements with range, recoil, snap-shot numbers etc. This might be appropriate for a game that is centered on gun combat, and it often extraordinary to see such lists when the game is *not* centered on such activities. *Papers & Paychecks* is *not* a game centered on gun combat.
+It does happen *sometimes* and because it represents a mortal threat to the characters it is important, but the list significantly reduced in detail and quanity.
+With this in mind, the following firearms are offered: crossbow, handgun, submachine gun, assault rifle, and sniper rifle.

+Due to various technological improvements and targetting systems, each firearm receives a +1 bonus to skill use every ten years i.e., +0 to the firearms skill at 1975, +1 at 1985, +2 at 1995, +3 at 2005, +4 at 2015, +5 at 2025, +6 at 2035, to a truly frightening +7 at 2045.
+If a firearm is denoted as semi-automatic, it can fire three bullets per action at -1 to the skill roll.
+If the firearm is capable of burst fire, it can fire five rounds, at -2 to hit for five rounds, per action.
+In addition, in burst fire mode a firearm can conduct a spray attack against multiple targets, at -2 per additional target, and with 1 round lost per 5m seperation between the targets.

+Resolution of the use of firearms is covered in section 1.6 Skills and Knowledges under 'Firearms', and 2.3 Tactical Task Resolution under 'Physical Conflict',

+*Crossbow*: Less of a combat weapon and more of a hobby, the crossbow is a late medieval weapon that is still available as an exotic device.
+Relatively silent compared to guns.
+Requires a reloading action after each round. $200, 2 ENC, 1x damage.

+*Handgun*: A standard side-arm for law enforcement officers, sporting enthusiasts, and criminals alike with a medium range.
+Can fire single-shot, or semi-automatic per action.
+Requires a reloading action 10 rounds. $100, 1 ENC, 3x damage.

+*Submachine Gun*: A short-barelled machine gun with limited range but a rapid rate of fire.
+Can fire single-shot, semi-automatic, or burst.
+Requires a reloading action after 20 rounds. $300, 2 ENC, 3x damage.

+*Assault Rifle*: A long-barelled rifle with medium range and a rapid rate of fire.
+Can fire single-shot, semi-automatic, or burst each eaction.
+Requires a reloading action after 30 rounds. $400, 3 ENC, 4x damage.

+*Rifle*.
+A long-barelled rifle with long range and a low rate of fire.
+Can fire single-shot.
+Requires a reloading action after 10 rounds. $500, 3 ENC, 4x damage.

+[Range, Bullet exchange]

 **Melee Weapons**